arkofreis1/DictatorAutoScript/README.md

 ## Requirements

 - Baritone for 1.12.2.
-- Lambda for 1.12.2 (not required but recommended)
+- Lambda for 1.12.2 (not required but recommended).
 - AutoArmor, AutoTotem, AutoRespawn, AutoReconnect, AutoEat.
 - Shulker boxes in the Ender Chest (choose color via `,shulkerColor / ,sc {color}`.